zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## TSR Genomic Distribution

-It is also expected for TSRs to be enriched upstream of annotated start codons.
+As for TSSs, it is expected that TSRs will be be enriched upstream of annotated start codons.
-TSSexploreR can generate many of the same plots used to explore TSS distribution for TSRs.

 ### Genomic Distribution Plot

-A stacked bar plot can be generated to showcase the fractional distribution of TSRs relative to features.
+A stacked bar plot can be generated to visualize the fractional distribution of TSRs relative to known features.

 ```
 tsr_distribution <- genomic_distribution(exp, data_type = "tsr", threshold = 3)